farlee2121/Ionide-Test-Explorer-RegressionTest/README.md

   - display gutter test actions (run, test status, etc)
   - go to test / reveal in test explorer

+Parameterized tests for all frameworks
+- run and show status
+- can run them individually
+  - won't actually be individual for MsTest or NUnit, but will look like it if you don't debug
+-

+~~Display names / names specified in attributes~~ -> NOTE: Choosing not to support for now.
+Introduces too many more framework quirks
+- should show the expected name in the test explorer
+- should be fully functional (filter, run, debug, etc)

 Test Results View
 - If I open the test console output.
 I see all errors failure and warnings, including tests without code locations